namng425/Cursor-Test/README.md

 A fun, interactive web animation featuring bouncing balls and Pokémon characters (Pikachu and Squirtle) that move around and collide in a confined space, all rendered with optimized physics and performance.

+## Live Demo

+**Check out the live demo:** [https://namng425.github.io/Cursor-Test/](https://namng425.github.io/Cursor-Test/)

+Experience the animation with optimized physics in action!
+The demo is hosted on GitHub Pages and shows all the features described below.

 ## Description

 This project creates a visually engaging animation where colorful balls and Pokémon characters bounce around within a container.
 The animation demonstrates advanced physics principles including impulse-based collision detection and response between multiple objects of varying mass and elasticity.